abdou31/FaceMask-detector-/README.md

 # FaceMask-detector-
-The project is about a Machine learning application that can detect if the face wears a medical mask or not.
+Detect if the face wears a medical mask or not.

 This project is based on this repository :
 + https://github.com/experiencor/keras-yolo3